 GENERATIVE DIALOGUE and Re-framing Our Beliefs, Assumptions and Perceptions

-Within this ‘Perspective’ phase within EODC®, we facilitate dialogue amongst key stakeholders not to come up with determined solutions at this point, but to understand ourselves, our current perceptions and is there a need to shift our mental and emotional frameworks in order to enhance an organization’s ability to create and sustain its organizational and business vitality and viability in complex worlds.
+Within EOD®, we facilitate dialogue among key stakeholders not to come up with determined solutions at this point, but to understand how we see ourselves, our current perceptions of our ‘worlds’, and is there a need to shift our mental and emotional frameworks in order to enhance an organization’s ability to create and sustain its organizational and business vitality and viability in complex worlds.

 Single, Double, Triple, and Quadruple-loop Learning (Emergent Learning)